Wiretap and Gelfand-Pinsker Channels Analogy and its Applications: Concluding Remarks and Future Work

-Appealing future research directions include extension of the analogy framework to additional multiuser scenarios, such as MACs.
-The cognitive GP-MAC was solved in \cite{GP_MAC_Shamai2008}, while the cognitive wiretap MAC (WT-MAC), studied in \cite{WT_MAC_Simeone2008}, remains an open problem.
-Extending the analogy to encompass MACs could play a pivotal role in resolving the question of the cognitive WT-MAC's secrecy-capacity region.
-To develop the MAC analogy requires addressing several delicate issues such as the correlation between the encoders of the cognitive WT-MAC that is not present in the GP version of the problem.
+Other appealing future research directions include extensions of the analogy framework to additional multiuser scenarios, such as MACs.
+The cognitive GP-MAC was solved in~\cite{GP_MAC_Shamai2008}, while the cognitive wiretap MAC (WT-MAC), studied in~\cite{WT_MAC_Simeone2008}, remains an open problem.
+Extending the analogy to encompass MACs could help resolving the question of the cognitive WT-MAC's secrecy-capacity region.
+Developing the MAC analogy requires addressing several delicate issues such as the correlation between the encoders of the cognitive WT-MAC that is not present in the GP version of the problem.
+It would also be interesting to explore an analogy framework that accounts for the GP-WTC, i.e., a state-dependent WTC with non-causal encoder CSI.
+This challenging problem received considerable attention in recent years~\cite{Mitrpant_Gaussian_SDWTC2006,SDWTC_Chen_HanVinck2006,SDWTC_2Sided_Liu2007,Goldfeld_SDWTC2016,El-Halabi_SDWTC2012,Bafghi_SDWTC2012}.
+While various achievability claims have been derived, and although the secrecy-capacity is known in some special cases, good upper bounds are scarcely available.
+One would expect that the analogous GPC would be driven by a pair of states: one that corresponds to the GP-WTC's state and the other to the eavesdropper's signal.
+Although the exact details have yet been fully understood, we note that state-dependent channels driven by a pair of states have several known solutions in the literature~\cite{cover_duality2002,khina_GPC2State}.
+An analogy framework between these two setups would open the door to deriving improved (possibly tight) upper bounds of the GP-WTC's secrecy-capacity.
+Finally, since this paper only establishes a uni-directional relation between the wiretap and GPCs, a natural future research trajectory is to explore if and when an opposite relation holds true.